Oddlet: George Eastman Β· 1 min read

 - Click Americana β The death of George Eastman (1932) β Detailed account of his final hours: Kodak group arrived at 11:15 a.m.; death a few minutes after noon; secretary Alice Whitney Hutchison and nurse present; LIFE magazine reported a Luger automatic, death certificate said revolver; folded wet towel placed over his heart; cigarette in black-and-gold holder set in ashtray; death certificate text 'while temporarily insane.'

-The Woman Who Stole the Car
+The Man Who Drew the Curtains

 Wonder, delivered.